ohshitgorillas/autocorrect_generator_espanso/README.md

 ## Inspiration
 This project originated as a tool for [QMK Firmware](https://qmk.fm/)'s Autocorrect feature.
 I was dissatisfied with existing autocorrect dictionaries, which were bloated with spelling mistakes caused by genuine lack of knowledge rather than mechanical typing errors (e.g., `definately` → `definitely`).
 I know how to spell, I just have fat fingers.

 After manually entering my own mistakes for a while, I realized I didn't need a pre-existing dictionary.
-I could generate an arbitrarily large corpus of typos algorithmically, which led to the creation of this project.
+I could generate an arbitrarily large corpus of typos algorithmically!
+This realization led to EntropPy, which is capable of generating an arbitrary number of autocorrect entries.

 However, different platforms have different constraints.
-Keyboard firmware has limited storage (my QMK keyboard stores ~1,100 corrections), while host-level tools like Espanso can handle hundreds of thousands.
-EntropPy generates corrections in 10–20 minutes and can target multiple platforms, optimizing output for each platform's capabilities and constraints.
+Keyboard firmware like QMK has limited storage to work with (my QMK keyboard stores ~1,100 corrections), while host-level tools like Espanso can handle hundreds of thousands of entries without lag.
+EntropPy generates corrections for multiple platforms, optimizing output for each platform's capabilities and constraints.

 ## Features